*Marbury FFA Chapter*

 If selected as the 1st place winner from the state of Alabama, I will complete

-the full proficiency application required for National FFA consideration.
+application required for National FFA consideration.
 I

-understand that if I do not fulfill this obligation, I will forfeit any and all
+understand that if I do not fulfill this obligation, I will forfeit

 awards presented at the state level.